hdpriest-ui/icrn_manager/documentation/source/user/rstudio_interface.rst

 1. A searchable dropdown displays all available R kernels
 2. Kernels are listed in the format ``kernel_name-version`` (e.g., ``bioconductor-3.20``, ``tidyverse-4.4``)
-3. Use the search box to filter kernels by name
+3. Begin typing in the search box to filter kernels by name

 For more detailed information about kernel contents and package lists, click the link to the **kernel information page** shown at the top of the dialog.